Table of Contents

 Pros and Cons of Using Pro Forma Income Statements

 So is it worth it to use pro forma income statements?
-Here are the benefits and drawbacks.
+Here are some benefits and drawbacks.

 Because the pro forma income statement is based on a possible scenario, you can use it to make informed financial decisions for your business, such as whether or not to take out a business expansion loan.
-Just be aware that it won’t accurately depict what’s going on with your company, but rather a possibility.
-And you won’t be able to use these statements anywhere you’re required to use GAAP reports.
+Just be aware that it won’t accurately depict what’s actually going on with your company, but rather only one possibility.
+And, again, you won’t be able to use these statements anywhere you’re required to provide GAAP reports.

 Pro Forma Income Statement vs. Income Statement